top of page

 What’s Happening in Our Brains

-Our brain doesn’t give equal weight to all information.
-It prioritizes what’s vivid, emotional, and recent over what’s factual and trend-accurate.
-That brain bias helps us make quick decisions but can also pull our judgment off center.
+Our brains don’t give equal weight to all information.
+They prioritize what’s vivid, emotional, and recent over what’s factual and trend-accurate.
+This brain bias helps us make quick decisions but can also pull our judgment off-center.

-• Origin: First described by Amos Tversky and Daniel Kahneman (1973).
+• Origin: First described by Amos Tversky and Daniel Kahneman in 1973.

 • How it works: The easier something is to remember, the more likely or important it feels.